Shoeshiner

 Shoeshiner or boot polisher is an occupation in which a person cleans and buffs shoes and then applies a waxy paste to give a shiny appearance and a protective coating.
 They are often known as shoeshine boys because the job was traditionally done by a male child.
 Other synonyms are bootblack and shoeblack.
 While the role is denigrated in much of Western civilization, shining shoes is an important source of income for many children and families throughout the world.
 Some shoeshiners offer extra services, such as shoe repairs and general tailoring.
-Some well-known people started their working life as shoeshiners, including singers and presidents.

 History

 Very large households in Victorian England sometimes included a young male servant called the Boot Boy, specializing in the care of footwear.
 Hotel staff for this function were commonly called The Boots.
 (A Boots was one of the crew in The Hunting of the Snark.)
 Branded shoe polish appeared early in the 19th century: Charles Dickens was employed at age 12 in Warren's Blacking Factory in London in 1824.
 Since the late 19th century shoeshine boys plied their trade on the streets, and were common in British cities.